-Financial returns for crop insurers have dropped markedly under the new SRA, as was found in a 2017 study by economists from the University of Illinois and Cornell University.
-Crop insurance providers had an average net return on retained premium of 14.1 percent between 1998 and 2010.
-In sharp contrast, the report noted that from 2011 to 2015 returns averaged only 1.5 percent — a decline of 12.6 percent.
+Financial returns to the crop insurance industry under the current SRA have fallen significantly short of both the expectations upon which the 2011 SRA was premised and objectively reasonable rates of return on capital.
+The unanticipated reductions in financial returns for crop insurers is documented in a 2017 study by economists from the University of Illinois and Cornell University.
+As noted in the study, crop insurance providers had an average net return on retained premium of 14.1 percent between 1998 and 2010.
+In sharp contrast, the report determined that from 2011 to 2015 returns averaged only 1.5 percent — a decline of 12.6 percent.